 Whitsunday Paradise plan passes critical hurdle

-AFTER years of negotiations, the heavily debated Whitsunday Paradise project is one step closer after receiving approval for the construction and upgrades of roads from the Department of Transport and Main Roads.
+AFTER years of negotiations, the contentious Whitsunday Paradise project is one step closer to reality after receiving approval for the construction and upgrades of roads from the Department of Transport and Main Roads.

+The Department of Transport and Main Roads has approved plans to upgrade the Bruce Highway at the intersections with Adelaide Point Rd, Ocean View Dr and Don St.

+The department has also approved the planned construction of a yet-to-be named new access road to the 269ha Whitsunday Paradise site, which sits 8km south of Bowen.

-Greater Rewards Group, the Gold Coast-based company behind the project, lodged plans for the development of 2000 homes and apartments, and have been in negotiations with the State Government since 2018.
+Greater Rewards Group, the Gold Coast based company behind the project, lodged plans for the development of 2000 homes and apartments, and has been in negotiations with the State Government since 2018.

-The Department of Transport and Main Roads has approved proposed upgrades to the Bruce Highway, as well as the construction of a yet-to-be named new access road.
+The development is still awaiting further approvals from the State Government and Whitsunday Regional Council before they can start work.

+A spokesman for the Whitsunday Regional Council said they had not been notified about the latest government decision and they understood that the State Government had extended their overall approval period to July 9.

 Chamber of Commerce chairman Bruce Hedditch said after months of waiting for the approval it was a positive step in the right direction and Bowen was one step closer to securing the project.

-The development is still awaiting final approval from the State Government and Whitsunday Regional Council before work can start.

-“We’ve been waiting for this, we are delighted to hear it,” Mr Hedditch said.
+“We’ve been waiting for this, we are delighted to hear it,” he said.

 “Now that’s in place we can move forward, the next step now is to move to the council for their approvals.